 Fast VPS hosting does not always mean a fast CMS or underlaying hardware.
 Modern software and the know how, this is what makes Drupal 8 fly.

 The three posts above outline the use of Varnish cache with Drupal cache tags, allowing to cache most of the Drupal page contents even for logged in users.
 This (once again) stresses the importance of correct software selection, configuration and fine tuning in order to achieve the real high performance for production websites.
 In our own experience, the common perception of the “fast hosting idea” as the hosting using an expensive, latest & fastest hardware with latest CPU, GPU and SSD is not 100% correct, and is only good for marketing of such hosting for geeks or people with lack or server optimisation skills, seeking to get more juice for the buck.

 The real performance however, comes with the software and it’s configuration for the specifics of the application.

-The real performance comes with the caching implemented in the server's memory, with minimal disk IOPS (ZFS on Unix) and efficient compression algorythms (MariaDB 10.1, ZFS).
-Such configuration outperforms the fastest harware alone, though it is still better to seek for good performing hardware for website hosting.
-Ideally you would be looking for the fast hardware, combined with the know how to get the best performance out of it.
+The real performance comes with the caching implemented in the server’s memory, with minimal disk IOPS (ZFS on Unix) and efficient compression algorithms (MariaDB 10.1, ZFS).
+Such configuration outperforms the fastest hardware alone, though it is still better to seek for good performing hardware for website hosting.
+Ideally, you would be looking for the fast hardware, combined with the know-how to get the best performance out of it.
 It all comes to your budget in the end.

 At this point we explored alternatives and our preferences went with Nginx, which proved to be very close in performance numbers to Varnish cache.
 However, Nginx support for SSL and more importantly SPDY protocol (recently, with the release of Nginx 1.9.5, HTTPS2 module was released) was hard to beat.
 In fact, Nginx could be used to completely replace Apache + Varnish synergy with similar performance and additional benefits.